uday4393/twitter-clone/README.md

 ## COVID 19 Tracker - Made with React

-This project uses ract library, react hooks.
+This project uses react library, react hooks.
 It also uses data pulled from a user account.
 All Tweets are served from Firebase Firestore.

 ### Click here to view demo [View Demo](https://twitter-clone-e0468.web.app/)